git-vcs/electron-example/README.md

 2. then type: electron-builder --linux deb --x64

-This make installer for linux diustrobutions with the .deb pakcage running 64-bit architecture.
+This make installer for linux distributions with the .deb pakcage running 64-bit architecture.
 For the full list of possible configurations see [Electron-builders website](https://www.electron.build/)